CollinsWanjau/sqlalx/README.md

 * In this case the SQLite dialect will interpret instructions to the Python built-in sqlite3 module.

+#### Database URLS

+* The `create_engine` function produces an Engine object based on a URL.
+This urls usually include username, password, hostname, database name as well as optional kwargs.

 ##### Lazy Connecting

 * The `Engine`, when first returned by `create_engine()`, has not actually